-Harold Godwinson owned the land at one point, and after 1066, King William I of England.
+Harold Godwinson owned the land where Dulwich is located at one point, and after The Battle of Hastings in 1066, King William I of England took charge of the area.
 In 1333, the population of Dulwich was recorded as only 100.

 In the 17th century, King Charles I of England visited Dulwich Woods on a regular basis to hunt.

 The oak lined Formal Avenue, known as Coxs Walk, leading from the junction of Dulwich Common and Lordship Lane was cut soon after 1732 by Francis Cox to connect his establishment of the Green Man Tavern and Dulwich Wells with the more popular Sydenham Wells.

 By 1815 the Green Man had become a school known as Dr. Glennies academy in Dulwich Grove, although it was demolished about ten years later.
 Among the pupils here there were a few who became well known, Lord Byron, General Le Marchant and Captain Barclay.

 The school expanded in 1842 into a small new building, designed by Sir Charles Barry who designed Westminster Palace, known as the Old Grammar School next to the Old College.
 In 1857, the foundation was restructured as part of a nationwide review of educational foundations; this resulted in a significant expansion of the school, which was split into an Upper School, which later became Dulwich College, which moved into new buildings designed by Charles Barry in 1870, and a Lower School, which also changed its name to Alleyn's School, moved to its present day site in Townley Road in 1887.